davidkesnr/GIS-Glen-Tanar/README.md

     ## [1] 1.512634

-The differences in variances are not large enough to conclude that the data are heteroscedastic, so I proceeded with the t-test.
-I tested for a difference (in any direction) between the two distributions with a two-sided t-test:
+The differences in standard deviations are not large enough to conclude that the data are heteroscedastic, so I proceeded with the t-test.
+I tested for a difference in means in any direction using a two-sided
+t-test:

 ``` r
 t.test(deer$RedMean, deer$RoeMean, paired = F, alternative = "two.sided")